MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

    ![manage unattended license.](./media/RPA-license/assign-process-license-environment.png)

-1. Makers can now run unattended desktop flows within the environment that has the unattended capacity.
+1. Makers can now run unattended desktop flows within the environment that has the Process license assigned.

 > [!NOTE]
 > The Process license is environment-specific.
 So, if you have multiple environments that need to run unattended RPA, you need to assign licenes to each of them.